Smedley Butler: Business Plot

 In November 1934, Butler claimed the existence of a political conspiracy by business leaders to overthrow President Roosevelt, a series of allegations that came to be known in the media as the Business Plot.
-A special committee of the House of Representatives headed by Representatives John W. McCormack of Massachusetts and Samuel Dickstein of New York, who was later alleged to have been a paid agent of the NKVD, heard his testimony in secret.
-The McCormack–Dickstein committee was a precursor to the House Committee on Un-American Activities.
+A special committee of the House of Representatives headed by Representatives John W. McCormack of Massachusetts and Samuel Dickstein of New York, who was later alleged to have been a paid agent of the Soviet Union's NKVD, heard his testimony in secret.
+The McCormack–Dickstein committee was a precursor to the House Un-American Activities Committee.

 In November 1934, Butler told the committee that one Gerald P. MacGuire told him that a group of businessmen, supposedly backed by a private army of 500,000 ex-soldiers and others, intended to establish a fascist dictatorship.
-Butler had been asked to lead it, he said, by MacGuire, who was a bond salesman with Grayson M–P Murphy & Co.
+Butler had been asked to lead it, he said, by MacGuire, who was a bond salesman with Grayson M. P. Murphy & Co.
 The New York Times reported that Butler had told friends that General Hugh S. Johnson, former head of the National Recovery Administration, was to be installed as dictator, and that the J.P.
 Morgan banking firm was behind the plot.
 Butler told Congress that MacGuire had told him the attempted coup was backed by three million dollars, and that the 500,000 men were probably to be assembled in Washington, D.C. the following year.
 All the parties alleged to be involved publicly said there was no truth in the story, calling it a joke and a fantasy.

-In its report to the House, the committee stated that, while "no evidence was presented... to show a connection... with any fascist activity of any European country... [t]here was no question that these attempts were discussed, were planned, and might have been placed in execution..." and that "your committee was able to verify all the pertinent statements made by General Butler, with the exception of the direct statement about the creation of the organisation.
+In its report to the House, the committee stated that, while "no evidence was presented... to show a connection... with any fascist activity of any European country... [t]here was no question that these attempts were discussed, were planned, and might have been placed in execution..." and that "your committee was able to verify all the pertinent statements made by General Butler, with the exception of the direct statement about the creation of the organization.
 This, however, was corroborated in the correspondence of MacGuire with his principal, Robert Sterling Clark...."

 No prosecutions or further investigations followed, and historians have questioned whether or not a coup was actually contemplated.
 Historians have not reported any independent evidence apart from Butler's report on what MacGuire told him.
 One of these, Hans Schmidt, says MacGuire was an "inconsequential trickster".
 The news media dismissed the plot, with a New York Times editorial characterizing it as a "gigantic hoax".
 When the committee's final report was released, the Times said the committee "purported to report that a two-month investigation had convinced it that General Butler's story of a Fascist march on Washington was alarmingly true" and "... also alleged that definite proof had been found that the much publicized Fascist march on Washington, which was to have been led by Major Gen. Smedley D. Butler, retired, according to testimony at a hearing, was actually contemplated".
 The individuals involved all denied the existence of a plot.